StefanBratanov/chotto/README.md

               [--server-port=<serverPort>]
 Ethereum's Power of Tau client implementation written in Java
       --authentication=<provider>
                             The authentication provider which will be used for logging in.
 Valid values: Ethereum, Github
                               Default: Ethereum
       --bls-sign-sub-contributions
                             Sign your sub-contributions using your identity.
                               Doing so is RECOMMENDED.
                               Default: true
       --callback-endpoint=<callbackEndpoint>
                             The URL of the server which is started by this process.
 Specify this option ONLY if you decide to login and sign from a browser on a different computer.
 Make sure the URL is accessible from that browser.
       --contribution-attempt-period=<contributionAttemptPeriod>
                             How often (in seconds) to attempt contribution once authenticated.
-This value could change dynamically based on responses from the sequencer.
+This value could change
+                              dynamically based on responses from the sequencer.
                               Default: 15
       --ecdsa-sign-contribution
                             Sign your contribution using the Ethereum address you logged in with.
 Doing so is RECOMMENDED.
 This value is only applicable when you have authenticated with Ethereum.
                               Default: true
       --entropy-entry=<entropyEntry>
                             A text which would be used as a seed to generate random secrets in the background.
 There will be several layers of randomness on top of this text, so there is no need to worry about its uniqueness or keeping it a secret.
   -h, --help                Show this help message and exit.
       --output-directory=<outputDirectory>
                             The directory where the outputs of the ceremony will be saved
                               Default: <user.home>\kzg-ceremony
       --sequencer=<sequencer>
-                  The URL of the sequencer which would be used for the ceremony --server-port=<serverPort>
+                            The URL of the sequencer which would be used for the ceremony
+      --server-port=<serverPort>
                             The port on which to start the local server
                               Default: 8080
   -V, --version             Print version information and exit.
+      --verify-transcript   Whether to verify the sequencer transcript or not.
+                              Default: false
 ```